 The William T. and Gail Weyerhaeuser Center for Health Sciences prepares students for work in the dynamic fields of health and behavioral sciences.
 It brings together four of Puget Sound's distinctive programs and provides resources for the interdisciplinary emphasis in neuroscience.
 Building on Puget Sound's liberal arts tradition of interdisciplinary innovation, the center brings together teaching and research in the undergraduate disciplines of psychology and exercise science with clinical graduate studies in occupational and physical therapy.

 Groundbreaking took place in May 2010.
-The building will open for classes in August 2011, with a grand opening planned in October 2011.
+The building opened for classes in August 2011, with a grand opening in October 2011.

 On the north side of North 11th Street, between Alder Street and Union Avenue, across from Memorial Fieldhouse.